DanielBMarkham/Info-Ops/manuscript/chapter5.md

 Does he mean everything?
 Are we going to rewire the CPUs?
 No, he can't literally mean *everything*.
 It's just a generic statement that needs to be true once we actually start working.

 It's a **System Abstract Supplemental**, an abstract rule about how the the solution is going happen.
 Once we start making it happen.
 The "This sytem has to work seamlessly with Lithuanians" statement?
-It's a **Business Abstract Supplemental**, because it describes at an abstract level that any kind of business interaction we have, including answering the phone or doing it all by hand, has work seamlessly with Lithuanians, whatever that means.
+It's a **Business Abstract Supplemental**, because it describes at an abstract level that any kind of business interaction we have, including answering the phone or doing it all by hand, has to work seamlessly with Lithuanians, whatever that means.

 **Supplementals** are abstract statements, general rules that have to hold true, than can relate to both structure and behavior.
-We really don't exactly how they apply until we start doing the work.
+We really don't exactly know how they apply until we start doing the work.

-The reason Aristotle didn't run into this problem was because he was always concerend with the reality in front of him.
+The reason Aristotle didn't run into this problem was because he was always concerned with the reality in front of him.
 Reality was created.
 He was simply categorizing and organizing it.
 Plato didn't have that problem because he was always concerned with the hidden, true meaning of things.
 He didn't worry about sorting things out the way Aristotle did.

 If we're moving information around, we have to do both, generalize using abstraction levels and sort things into finer pieces using behavior structure.
 So when somebody gives us an abstract piece of information that can cover both structure and behavior, we have to keep track of it and make sure we remember it when we're actually doing the work.